kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 Kind 2 allows the user to express such variations more concisely through *polymorphic nodes*, where the user includes a set of polymorphic type parameters in the node declaration and the specific type arguments at the call site.
+Both polymorphic type parameters and call-site polymorphic arguments are specified with double angle bracket syntax ``<<ty1; ...; tyn>>``.

 .. code-block:: none